Void345/scrotscript/README.md

 ^ me 9 months ago is an idiot it's obviously -s for selection -u for active window still doesn't make sense though

-<b>EDIT:</b> i have been informed -s is for selection but i'm not accepting -u for focUsed